-- a. throughout the financial year in question, the Association has complied in all material respects with the applicable requirements of the PRA Rules and the Solvency II Regulations; and - b. it is reasonable to believe that the Association has continued to so comply subsequently and will continue to so comply in future.
+- a. throughout the financial year in question, the Group has complied in all material respects with the applicable requirements of the PRA Rules and the Solvency II Regulations; and - b. it is reasonable to believe that the Group has continued to so comply subsequently and will continue to so comply in future.

-For and on behalf of the Board of The Britannia Steam Ship Insurance Association Limited
+For and on behalf of the Board of The Britannia Steam Ship Insurance Association Limited num Julan

-B T Nielsen J P Rodgers Director Director
+B T Nielsen Director

-Date: 2 July 2019
+Date : 13 July 2020